rack/rack-attack/README.md

 By default, Rack::Attack "does the right thing" when errors occur:

-- If the error is a Redis or Dalli cache error, Rack::Attack ignores the error and allow the request.
+- If the error is a Redis or Dalli cache error, Rack::Attack allows the error and allow the request.
 - Otherwise, Rack::Attack re-raises the error.
 The request will fail.

-All errors will trigger a failure cooldown (see below), regardless of whether they are ignored or raised.
+All errors will trigger a failure cooldown (see below), regardless of whether they are allowed or raised.

 ### Expose Rails cache errors to Rack::Attack